Introduction

 Dear Fellow Investor/Trader,

-Let me tell you a bit about myself.
+Let me tell you a bit about myself:

 I’m a big-picture-guy who likes to ponder over the big questions in life.
 At the same time, I like to tinker with things and figure out how they work – the bigger the thing, the stronger the attraction.
 Tinkering means that I often have to zoom into the minute details of how specific aspects of the thing function – and that often takes me down deep, narrow rabbit-holes.
 I suffer from claustrophobia, so the moment I’ve learned what I need to, I hurry back out of the hole and climb back onto my mountain from where I can see the big picture.
 This is a handicap, as it means that I struggle to specialize in any particular narrow field.
 The moment I think I have it figured out, I lose interest and start looking for something more challenging.